jay-johnson/deploy-to-kubernetes/docs/source/index.rst

     <a href="https://asciinema.org/a/193476?autoplay=1" target="_blank"><img src="https://asciinema.org/a/193476.png"/></a>

-.. note:: Postgres, pgAdmin4 and Redis use Rook Ceph persist data
+.. note:: Postgres, pgAdmin4 and Redis use Rook Ceph to persist data

 Here are the commands to deploy Postgres, Redis, Nginx Ingress, and pgAdmin4 in the cluster: